Last updated 5th April 2023

 Entrepreneurs wear many hats, from business leader, head of operations, HR and even occasionally head number cruncher.

 Successful business means successful management of your money.
 But when you lead a fast-growing business, there aren’t enough hours in the day to become a finance pro as well.

-That’s why we’ve put together a series of guides, to help MDs and CEOs understand key financial reports.
+That’s why we have put together a series of guides, to help busy and ambitious MDs and CEOs understand key financial reports.
 In this blog, we’ll look at the Trial Balance and what it can tell you about the financial health of your business.

-The Trial Balance and the warning flags it reveals
+The Trial Balance and the financial warning flags it reveals

 The Suspense Account is a holding area for transactions, while the finance team investigate what they are.
-It’s a temporary allocation and accountants often put things here when they are unsure about what the transaction is.
+It is a temporary allocation and accountants often put things here when they are unsure what the transaction is.

 Why transactions get dumped in the Suspense Account – and why it matters

 Usually, transactions that end up in the Suspense Account are for invoices that come in which the finance team are unaware of.
 They don’t want to forget about the invoice, so they put it onto the system and park it in Suspense.

 As business grows, team members are often given the authority to spend a budget.
 This reduces bottlenecks and enables spending decisions to be made without hassling you every day for permission.
 It also increases the scope for error and miscommunication.
 Which is why it’s so important to have proper processes in place.

 Something as simple as a purchase order system will fix it.
 A PO number allows the finance team to understand what the invoice relates to.
 Rather than allocate the transaction to the Suspense Account, they can account for it properly.
 This speeds up payment of the invoice and maintains positive business relationships.
 Setting up systems like this is quick and easy if you know how.
 For many growing businesses, this isn’t a priority, until it becomes urgent.